Sensaphone/ValuStor/README.md

 service scylla-server start
 ```

-### SSL
+### TLS
-Using SSL for encryption and authentication is highly recommended.
+Using TLS for encryption and authentication is highly recommended.
 It is not difficult to setup.
-See the [instructions](doc/SSL.md)
+See the [instructions](doc/TLS.md)

 ### Database Setup
 Configuration can use either a configuration file or setting the same configuration at runtime.